Melissa K. Norris

 Freezing food allows food to keep for many months and sometimes years if packaged properly.
 We use a deep freezer for our beef, chicken, and some fruits and vegetables.

 Yep, you read that right.
 In the summer, when the hens are laying like crazy, you can put some of the eggs into the freezer to use later (we also like to freeze-dry eggs).
-You can also freeze bread dough!
+You can also buy yourself some time by freezing food that you want to can later.

 The drawback to the freezer is space, the cost to operate, and during power outages, you can stand to lose a lot of costly food.